How does the Levitt model work?

 Earned Income: 8%

 Levitt Pavilions pride themselves on a populist ambiance.
 Concerts are free and family friendly.
-Pavilions are designed for picnic blankets – no reserved seating and accessible to anyone who wants to enjoy a show.
+Pavilions are designed for picnic blankets – no reserved seating – and the park will be accessible to anyone who wants to enjoy a show.=

-Levitt Pavilions are designed as complimentary, multi-use structures.
+Levitt Pavilions are designed as complementary multi-use structures.
 Other Levitt venues have experienced a healthy dose of unplanned activities ranging from yoga to drumming to tai chi.
-Even more impressive is that community institutions such as universities and companies have clamored to move closer to the venue to benefit from the vitality.
+Even more impressive is that community institutions such as universities and companies have clamored to move closer to Levitt venues to benefit from the vitality that the communities around Levitt pavilions bring.